madrisan/madrisan.github.io/_posts/2020-11-28-davide-madrisan-site-launched.md

 ---
 layout: post
-title: "My New Site"
+title: My New Site is born
 date: 2020-11-28
 location: Nice
+summary: Well.
+Finally got around to putting this website together...
 ---

-## My new site is born

 Well.
 Finally got around to putting this website together.

 Powered by [Jekyll](http://jekyllrb.com) and